lady-h-world/My_Garden/reading_pages/Resplendent_Tree/semi_sup1.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/code_splittraintest_mask1.png" width="820" height="512" />

-Before any forecasting work, we can plot the data into 2D or 3D space to see how does the data distribute, in order to get a sense of how challenging the problem is.
-To do this, we can apply UMAP dimensional reduction to project the dataset into a 2-dimensional space, coloring the data point based on their masks and real labels ("0False" means masked negative class, "0True" means original negative class, "1False" means masked positive class, "1True" means original positive class), let's look at the plot of training data:
+Before beginning any forecasting work, we can visualize the data in 2D or 3D space to understand its distribution and assess the complexity of the problem.
+To do this, we can use UMAP for dimensionality reduction, projecting the dataset into a 2D space.
+Each data point will be color-coded based on its mask and true label: "0False" indicates a masked negative class, "0True" represents the original negative class, "1False" is the masked positive class, and "1True" is the original positive class.
+Let's examine the plot of the training data:

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/train_umap.png" width="1377" height="313" />